-Ans: Sales area in SAP SD is the combination of sales organizations, distribution channels, and division.
+The sales area in SAP SD is the combination of sales organizations, distribution channels, and divisions.
 It will help us determine what marketing strategy has been adopted by one particular division for improving sales.

 This channel consists of information and details of the distributed products.
 This means it keeps the log of all the products and services provided by an organization to its users.